Who We Are

 Environmental, Social & GovernanceWatch Our Video

-Vermeer Partners believes operating as a responsible business brings benefits to our business, our staff and partners, our clients and our community.
+Vermeer Partners believe operating as a responsible business brings benefits to our staff and partners, our clients and our community.
 Our responsible business policy is reviewed annually to ensure we continue to manage our business with an ethical approach and the utmost integrity.

 Responsible Investment & ESG

 Responsible investment seeks to incorporate environmental, social and governance (ESG) factors into our investment decisions and recommendations.
 Our investment methodology takes full account of both the challenges and needs to assess ESG considerations on behalf of our clients, for whom this may be an important concern.
 As such we have reviewed a number of approaches to address ESG within our own investment decisions.

 We remain mindful that the methods for researching and assessing ESG within companies, whilst undoubtedly improving, still rely on both incomplete and essentially subjective data.
 We have therefore concluded that any ESG solution should be in-line with our overall approach to ensuring our clients receive a bespoke service from us – in all aspects of their portfolio management.
 We support our clients in making investment decisions based on their own, individual ESG criteria and do not impose or rely on a single generic Vermeer Partners' approach.